EduNate Cities - Bergen

 EduNate Cities is supported by a consortium of organisations that bring together educational, scientific, and policy expertise:

-• Norwegian County Governor’s Office – Territorial governance and policy development
+- County Governor of Vestland, Norway – Territorial governance and policy development

-The week in Bergen forms part of the knowledge exchange programme funded by Erasmus+, and represents the second stage of a three-part journey:
+The week in Bergen formed part of the knowledge exchange programme funded by Erasmus+, representing the second stage of a three-part journey:

 EduNate Cities: Where Innovation Meets Change

-This is more than just an Erasmus+ project: it’s a movement that spans Europe, connecting cities, ideas and people to rethink the urban future.
-At the heart of each stop is a shared vision: to transform environmental challenges into opportunities for sustainable growth, with experience-sharing as its foundation.
+This is more than an Erasmus+ project: it’s a European movement connecting cities, ideas and people to rethink the urban future.
+At the heart of each lies a shared vision: to transform environmental challenges into opportunities for sustainable growth, with collaboration and knowledge as its foundation.